amlweems/pixelcrane/README.md

 pixelcrane will iterate over all tags ordered by creation time, extract files matching the provided regex filter, and commit them to the repo.
-By default, pixelcrane stores these files in a directory called `rootfs` and tracks its progress in a file called `images.txt`.
+By default, pixelcrane stores these files in a directory called `rootfs` and tracks its progress in git tags.